 Ownership of the locomotive transferred from the NP to Burlington Northern (BN) in 1970 when NP merged into that line, and transferred yet again to the BNSF Railway in 1995 when BN and Santa Fe joined forces.
 When the Lake Superior Railroad Museum opened, Old Betsy was placed on display inside the building on long-term custodial loan.
 But believe it or not, the old girl’s travels weren’t finished just yet.
 The railroad actually took the engine back for display at their headquarters for a time.
 At Duluth, she was put on a flatbed truck, securely tied down, then wrapped in tarps to protect her during the snowy, slippery mid-winter journey along Interstate 35.

 Happily, and without mishap, the Minnetonka was eventually trucked right back into the Zenith City.
 Like the William Crooks, the little locomotive is a true cornerstone character of Minnesota’s earliest railroad history.
-Together, Old Betsy and William Crooks enjoy quiet retirement in Duluth, right next to each other, right where they should be.
+Together, Old Betsy and William Crooks enjoy quiet retirement in Duluth, right next to each other, exactly where they should be.